 Nachi Cocom

 Nachi Cocom is one that you’ll need to book ahead of time if you plan to go.
-According to its website, the spot limits to just 130 guests per day.
-So if you’re wanting a place with loud music and lots of partying, this isn’t it.
+According to its website, the spot is limited to just 130 guests per day.
+That means it fills up fast and if you’re wanting a place with loud music and lots of partying, this isn’t it.

 With its all-inclusive packages, you can get not just food and drink provided, but also beach access with chairs and palapas, swimming pool, hot tub, beach bar, hammocks, showers, wi-fi, and more.